eugenetriguba/config-file/README.md

 [![Version](https://img.shields.io/pypi/v/config-file)](https://pypi.org/project/config-file/)
 [![Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://pypi.org/project/black/)

 This python package is currently a work in progress and should not be used in a production environment.
 The API is liable to break at anytime until 1.0.0.

+Config File allows you to use the same API and package for manipulating INI, JSON, YAML, and TOML configuration files.
+For the time being, it only supports INI.